-Amazing Grace was written after the author, John Newton, landed safely in Donegal, Ireland after being shipwrecked.
+Amazing Grace was written by author John Newton when he landed safely in Donegal, Ireland after being shipwrecked.
 Newton’s arrival in the beautiful Lough Swilly along Ireland’s Wild Atlantic Way played an influential role in changing his life.
 His arrival marked the start of his conversion to Christianity.

-Even though Amazing Grace wasn’t written until 25-years later, Newton has stated that his time in Donegal was a key moment that inspired the song.
-The song might not even exist today if it wasn’t for that violent storm that led him to Irish shores.
+Even though the Amazing Grace Song wasn’t written until 25-years later, Newton has stated that his time in Donegal was a key moment that inspired the song.
+The song might not even exist today if it wasn’t for the violent storm that led him to Irish shores.

 Who Wrote Amazing Grace?

 As briefly mentioned above Amazing Grace was written by John Newton, an English poet and Anglican Clergyman.
 In the early part of his life, Newton once considered himself an atheist and was a slave trader.
-It’s quite surprising to a lot of people that he then went on to write one of the world’s most recognisable songs about God and faith.
+So it’s quite surprising, to a lot of people that he then went on to write one of the world’s most recognisable songs about God and faith.